 Solo: Gardening as a solo activity requires a lot of research and a bit of flying blind.
 The internet—one of the main sources of secondary knowledge—can only teach so much.
 Despite that deficiency people who are solo gardeners can engage in real life problem solving throughout the gardening process.

 Group: When gardening with kids, knowledge can be shared and lessons can be passed from one generation to another.
 Old hats at gardening can gain new insights by observing the young and inexperienced at work.
-Newcomers can provide open minds that are capable of learning knowledge from multiple teachers (internet, older gardeners, and his or her own experiences).
+Newcomers can provide open minds.
+They can learn knowledge from multiple teachers (internet, older gardeners, and his or her own experiences).

 3. Health Benefits of Growing Flowers